Wandalen/wTools/module/experimental/is_slice/docs/invariant/002_value_not_consumed.md

 - **Purpose**: Guarantee that the expression passed to `is_slice` is never moved, dropped, or otherwise consumed by the macro — the caller retains full ownership after the call.
 - **Responsibility**: Documents the non-consuming evaluation invariant — its precise statement, how it is enforced, and what breaks if it is violated.
 - **In Scope**: The ownership status of the expression passed to is_slice.
-- **Out of Scope**: Borrow checker implications for the caller's subsequent use of the value (governed by Rust's ordinary borrow rules).
+- **Out of Scope**: The caller's subsequent use of the value under ordinary ownership rules.

 ### Invariant Statement

-For all expressions passed to `is_slice`: the macro takes a shared reference to the value internally, constructs a phantom type from that reference, and discards both without touching the original value.
+For all expressions passed to `is_slice`: the macro takes a shared reference to the value internally, constructs a temporary type marker from that reference, and discards both without touching the original value.
 The caller's binding remains valid and fully owned after the macro call completes.

 ### Enforcement Mechanism

-The internal mechanism constructs a zero-sized phantom value by calling a helper function that accepts a shared reference — not the value itself.
-The phantom type is immediately discarded after method resolution.
+The internal mechanism calls a helper that accepts a shared reference to the value — not the value itself.
+The temporary type marker constructed from that reference is discarded immediately after compile-time type dispatch concludes.
 The original expression is therefore not touched beyond the initial borrow, which ends within the macro expansion.
-The Rust borrow checker enforces that the temporary borrow is well-formed and does not outlive the expression.
+The language's ownership system enforces that the temporary borrow is well-formed and does not outlive the expression.

 ### Violation Consequences